 To consider your efforts a true “food trial,” you should commit to a regimen for 6 to 12 weeks.
 If you don't see enough of an improvement, your vet may suggest a small tweak or addition to your dog's diet to see if you notice any changes good or bad.

 The right foods and diets for controlling your dog's IBD symptoms will depend on several factors that are personal to that dog, their age, breed, lifestyle and the type of IBD related issues they are experiencing.

 It's very much a personalized plan your vet will recommend.

 What is the difference between IBS and IBD in dogs?

 The difference between IBD and IBS is the exact nature of the digestive issue.

-Dogs diagnosed with IBS (inflammatory bowel syndrome) tend to have issues with their digestive system, including gastrointestinal distress and abdominal pain, bloating, cramping, constipation, and diarrhoea.
+IBS in dogs (inflammatory bowel syndrome) is when dogs have issues with their digestive system, including gastrointestinal distress and abdominal pain, bloating, cramping, constipation, and diarrhoea.

-Dogs diagnosed with inflammatory bowel disease (IBD) affects the digestive tract differently, causing more gut inflammation and abdominal pain.
+Inflammatory bowel disease (IBD) affects a dog's digestive tract differently, causing more gut inflammation and abdominal pain.